-Packaging and ease of opening for older and disabled customers
+Packaging and ease of opening for disabled and older customers

-Rica carries out commissioned testing of packaging with members of our Consumer Panel including:
+We carry out commissioned testing of packaging with members of our consumer research panel including:

 - Marks & Spencer 'Frustration Free' packaging project (2011)